 - Sharing your story and purpose.

-- Showing the writer what your writing process is.
+- Showing them your writing process.

 Questions to Consider